Terraform

 -

-configuration files. - Current State = what Terraform knows already exists (stored in the state file).
+- Current State = what Terraform knows already exists (stored in the state file).

 - Terraform compares the two and makes changes to bring the current state in line with the desired state.